welcome to my FAQs

 I did competitive dance in high school; some of my best memories are from those years.
 Dance programs like this are invaluable.

 I love reading, especially non-fiction, poetry, and philosophy.
-You’ll often find me curled up with a book.
 My favorite philosopher?
 Ralph Waldo Emerson.

 When I’m not designing, I love painting environments and fantasy worlds in Photoshop or Procreate.

-As a big fan of the STL Blues, I had the unique opportunity to work as an ice crew member for the team for four years.
+As a big fan of the STL Blues, I had the unique opportunity to work as an ice crew cheerleader for the team for four years.
 (LGB!)

 I’ve been riding motorcycles for 10 years — it’s the ultimate form of freedom and relaxation.

 After graduating in 2017 with my B.A. in Graphic Design, I spent a year in New York working in branding, marketing design, and content creation for various companies.
-I returned to St. Louis, freelancing for agencies and local businesses while exploring my home state.
-In 2019, I started focusing specifically on apparel and merchandise design, landing a job with a small company that didn’t quite meet my needs.
-But in 2020, I took a leap of faith and quit, embracing the unknown.
-That car ride home after quitting felt incredibly freeing — the first step toward where I am today.
+I eventually returned to St. Louis, freelancing for agencies and local businesses.
+In 2019, I began focusing specifically on apparel, merchandise design, and promotional items, landing a job with a small company.
+But in 2020, I took a leap of faith for a new environment, embracing the unknown.

 How did You get here?

-I’m from St. Louis, MO — home of the Gateway Arch, the Blues, the Cardinals, and some of the most unpredictable weather you’ll ever experience.
+I’m from St. Louis, MO — home of the Gateway Arch, the Blues, the Cardinals, and some of the most unpredictable weather.
 My journey into design started early when I began creating commissioned drawings and paintings in middle school.
 I was always the kid with a sketchbook, and by high school, I entered a local logo design contest.
-My design won, and that’s when I got my first taste of Adobe Illustrator, thanks to a friend’s mom and a little help from my dad’s old work laptop.
+My design won, and that’s when I got my first taste of Adobe photoshop & Illustrator, thanks to a friend’s mom and my dad’s old work laptop.
 From there, it was just me, a pirated copy of Photoshop, and a whole lot of trial and error.

-In 2013, I started my graphic design degree at Lindenwood University, where I fell in love with both the classes and the people.
-During college, I worked as an ice girl for the St. Louis Blues, and that’s when I got the idea to design new uniforms for the team.
-To my surprise, one of my designs was chosen!
-Wearing a uniform I designed for the first time was a pivotal moment that sparked my love for apparel design.
+In 2013, I started my graphic design degree at Lindenwood University, where I fell in love with both the classes and the community.
+During college, I worked as an ice girl for the St. Louis Blues.
+That’s when I got the idea to design new uniforms for the team.
+To my surprise, more than 1 of my designs were chosen!
+I had the opportunity to wear a uniform I designed for the first time, It was a pivotal moment that sparked my love for apparel design.

 Here is 2016 me in the team uniform!